find your perfect postgrad program

 Research projects available for the DPhil in Condensed Matter Physics include topics in biological physics, quantum materials and semiconductor materials, devices and nanostructures.
 Research in the department ranges from fundamental physics questions to interdisciplinary research and technological applications.

 The DPhil in Condensed Matter Physics (CMP) is a research-based three- to four-year course.
 You will be supervised throughout the entire duration of the programme and join the research group of your supervisor.
-There will usually be opportunity to attend conferences or conduct experiments in other institutions inside or outside the UK.
+There will usually be opportunity to attend conferences or conduct experiments, both in the extensive research facilities of the Clarendon Laboratory and at other institutions inside or outside the UK.
+The course is hosted by the Condensed Matter Physics sub-department, one of six sub-departments of the Department of Physics, with most facilities and offices located in the Clarendon laboratory.

 You will be assigned to a research group: work on your original research project will start immediately and continue for the duration of your DPhil.